raspberrypilearning/sonic-pi-lessons/lesson-3/lesson.md

-# Lesson 3 - Conditionals & Randomisation
+# Lesson 3 - Conditionals and Randomisation

 If we want to make some meaningful and interesting musical structures, we need to learn some meaningful and interesting programming structures.